Eddie Timanus: Jeopardy!

 Timanus was a contestant on Jeopardy!; his games aired in October 1999.
-He was the first blind contestant to compete on the show.
-A few changes were made to accommodate Timanus.
-He received a card with the category names printed in Braille before each round, and a Braille keyboard to type out his name on the podium's computer and his response and wager for Final Jeopardy!.
+Timanus was the first blind contestant to compete on the show.
+A few changes were made to accommodate Timanus: he received a card with the category names printed in Braille before each round, and a Braille keyboard to type out his name on the podium's computer and his response and wager for Final Jeopardy!.
 There were no video-based clues during his appearances.
 Beginning with his appearances, contestants started out the show at their podiums, instead of the old practice of walking up to them as they were introduced.
 (The practice became permanent in September 2000.)
 Timanus refused further accommodations.

 Timanus won five consecutive games and then, in accordance with the rules in effect at that time, retired undefeated.
-His winnings totaled US$69,700 plus two new cars (Chevrolet Camaros in his case), and Timanus was invited back for the 2000 Tournament of Champions in Atlanta, Georgia, reaching the semifinals and winning $5,000 there.
+His winnings totaled US$69,700 plus two new cars (Chevrolet Camaros in his case), and Timanus was invited back for the 2000 Tournament of Champions in Atlanta, Georgia, reaching the semifinals and winning $5,000.
 The story became a minor media sensation, with Jeopardy!s Nielsen ratings rising 15 percent for Timanus' fourth and fifth games.
 Host Alex Trebek received one of six Access Awards from the American Foundation for the Blind in 2001 for his role in accommodating Timanus.

 Timanus was a contestant on the Jeopardy!
 Million Dollar Masters Tournament in New York City which aired in May 2002, but did not advance beyond the quarterfinals and took home $10,000.

 Timanus appeared in the Jeopardy!
 Ultimate Tournament of Champions on March 16, 2005, in a first-round game.
 He finished in second place, taking home $5,000.
 In addition to the Braille cards and computer keyboard provided on his earlier appearances, an audible tone that was in sync with the game board's lights was added in order to give him an indication of when he could begin buzzing in to respond.

 Timanus participated in the March 3, 2014, episode of the Jeopardy!
 Battle of the Decades tournament.
 While he had the most money going into Final Jeopardy! round in which every contestant answered incorrectly, Timanus lost by a margin of $200, finishing in second place behind Rachael Schwartz.
 As with his Ultimate Tournament of Champions appearance, Timanus was given Braille cards, a computer keyboard, and an audible buzz-in indicator.